IyadAlanssary/Mahallna/README.md

 Mahallna is an E-commerce mobile app that connects people who have products that are about to expire with people who need them.

+Made for programming languages course in my 3rd year of study.

 ## Features

 - Browse products by name, category or expiration date